Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Asymptotic approximations

 where $\text{He}(x)$ is the Heaviside function and $\theta^*_j$ is the j$^{\text{th}}$ root $\theta$ of (\ref{singularities}) between $0^{\circ}$ and $90^{\circ}$ for fixed parameters $a,\alpha,\beta,k$.
 It appears that for \textit{most} physically-realistic parameter combinations ($a,\alpha,\beta,k$) (\ref{singularities}) has no such roots.
 In particular, as $k\to0$, (\ref{singularities}) has no solutions $\theta$ for any $(a,\alpha,\beta)$.
 We address the matter here only for mathematical completeness.

 \paragraph{Special limits: $k\to 0, k\to \infty$.} It is clear that $h_0(\theta)$ is independent of wavenumber $k$, and is therefore expected to be suitable for any perturbation.
-It is also identical to the result obtained using the ``ellipse-dragging" argument of \cite{evans-norris-JEM-2024}.
+It is also identical to the result obtained using the argument of \cite{evans-norris-JEM-2024}.
 For arbitrary wavenumber, $x_0(\theta;k)$, on the other hand, depends on $k$.
-Using L'H\^{o}pital's Rule, we recover the $k \to 0$ limit,
+Using L'H\^{o}pital's (Bernoulli's) Rule, we recover the $k \to 0$ limit,

 as expected.
 Again for $k \to 0$, $r_0(\theta;k) \to 1$, as expected (since this term does not appear in the analysis of \cite{evans-norris-JEM-2024}).
 Finally, when $k \to \infty$, both $r_0(\theta;k) \to 0$ and $x_0(\theta;k) \to 0$.
 This means that the amorphous-crystalline boundary is flat regardless of the shape of the free interface, and the notion of a phase-shift between the free and crystalline-amorphous interfaces loses meaning.
-We note, however, that the $k \to \infty$ case is essentially nonphysical, as the period of the free interface cannot physically be smaller than that of the lateral distance occupied by two bonded substrate atoms.
+We note, however, that the $k \to \infty$ case is essentially nonphysical, as the period of the free interface cannot physically be smaller than that of the lateral distance occupied by two bonded substrate atoms, and extremely large values of $k$ already invalidate the continuum assumption underlying all hydrodynamic-type models.
+This observation is included, again, for mathematical completeness.